Home » Chicken & Poultry » Baked Chicken Legs and Rice

 Instructions

-• Combine olive oil, brown sugar, paprika, thyme, oregano, garlic powder, 1 teaspoon kosher salt, and black pepper in a small bowl, and mix into a thin paste.
-Spoon this mixture over the drumsticks and gently rub in to coat.
-Set aside.
+• Combine the olive oil, brown sugar, paprika, thyme, oregano, garlic powder, 1 teaspoon kosher salt, and about 1/4 teaspoon black pepper in a small bowl.
+Stir into a thin paste.

-• Melt butter in a medium saucepan over medium-high heat.
-Add onion and cook for 3-4 minutes, just until softened.
-Add garlic and cook for 30-60 seconds, just until fragrant, then scrape the onion and garlic mixture out into a 8”x10” or 9”x13” baking dish.
-Add rice and remaining 1/2 teaspoon salt to the baking dish and stir well.
+• Melt butter in a medium saucepan set over medium-high heat, then add onion and cook for 3-4 minutes, just until softening.
+Add garlic and cook 30-60 seconds more, until fragrant.

-• Add broth and water to the same saucepan you used for the onion.
-Bring these to a boil, then pour the hot liquid directly over the rice and stir it in.
+• Add broth to the same saucepan you used for the onion and bring to a rapid boil.

 Last step!Please leave a review and rating letting us know how you liked the recipe.
 This helps my small business thrive and continue providing free recipes and high-quality content for you.